 The biggest tip we can give you is to act quickly on candidates to speed up your hiring process.
 When receiving a candidate’s resume, make sure to view it as soon as you can.
 When you wait to view a resume, you are giving other companies the advantage of reaching out to that candidate first.

 On average, candidates send out 10 to 15 job applications per week – meaning the other companies a candidate applies to could contact them before you if you wait more than one week to review a resume.

 Once you review a resume and find that the candidate is qualified, setting up an interview within that week is ideal.
-Top caliber candidates are receiving job offers within a week in this job market, so acting quickly is essential.
+Top-caliber candidates are receiving job offers within a week in this job market, so acting quickly is essential.
 If you hold off a few days before reaching out to a qualified candidate for an interview, there is a high possibility another company has already contacted them.
-The quicker you are to review a resume and interview the candidate, the faster you will fill your job opening.
+The quicker you are to review a resume and interview candidates, the faster you will fill your job opening.

 If you delay the job offer for a few days after an interview, you have probably already missed out on that candidate.
-If you think a candidate is hireable, don’t you think other companies do as well?
+If you think a candidate would be a good fit for your company, don’t you think other companies do as well?

 Delaying a job interview is one of the most common mistakes that employers make.
 According to The Balance Careers, job offers are usually received within 24-28 hours of interviewing.
 Don’t wait, or you may miss out on great talent and have to start the whole process over again.

 Don't Settle, But Don't Look for Perfection